Corporate America Is Spending Like Never Before on Executive Protection — And That’s Igniting Wall Street’s New Fear Trade

 This surge in security consciousness is creating clear winners in the stock market.
 Companies are racing to overhaul outdated systems, driving demand for everything from basic alarms to advanced AI-powered threat detection.
 The transformation is particularly beneficial for firms that can offer complete, end-to-end protection rather than fragmented fixes.

 The security paradox: As threats get more complex, so has investor interest.
-The Global X Cybersecurity ETFBUG is up 20% over the past year, reflecting growing confidence in digital defenses.
+The Global X Cybersecurity ETF is up 20% over the past year, reflecting growing confidence in digital defenses.
 While physical security firms like Johnson Controls and ADT are seeing a spike in demand, there’s also rising pressure to prove their solutions actually work when old systems fail.
 Kroll CEO Jacob Silverman noted, “In today’s world, you’d be hard-pressed to say there are 100% certain prevention measures,” but added that recent incidents have pushed security higher on the agenda.